-The English Department at Halliford aims to offer pupils a varied and enjoyable experience.
-We believe the key to success in English is reading and we offer a rich and diverse diet of boy-friendly texts.
+The English Department at Halliford aims to offer students a varied and enjoyable experience.
 We aim to enrich their experience and understanding of the world whilst also empowering them with the tools to speak, think and write more effectively.

 At Key Stage 3 pupils study a range of different literary texts that will challenge and inspire them.
-We aim to provide a balance of texts, ranging from the classics like Shakespeare, Stevenson and Tolkien to more modern texts by writers such as Louis Sachar.
-Through this diversity pupils gain a wealth of knowledge, experience and understanding.
+We believe the key to success in English is reading and we offer a rich and diverse diet of boy-friendly texts, ranging from the classics like Shakespeare, Stevenson and Tolkien to more modern texts by writers such as Louis Sachar.
+Through this diversity students gain a wealth of knowledge, experience and understanding.

 Opportunities for revising and expanding on key areas of grammar and spelling are woven into the curriculum, alongside opportunities for the pupils to express themselves fluently and confidently and develop the ability to structure and craft their writing to suit a range of different outcomes.
-Library lessons continue in Year 7 to further support our pupils on their journey to becoming independent readers.
+Library lessons continue in Year 7 to further support our students on their journey to becoming independent readers.

-Pupils will complete two coursework assignments (40%) and one examination (60%).
+Students will complete two coursework assignments (40%) and one examination (60%).

-The Edexcel IGCSE Literature course offers pupils the opportunity to engage with a range of different texts.
+The Edexcel IGCSE Literature course offers students the opportunity to engage with a range of different texts.
 They will further develop an appreciation of the ways in which authors achieve their literary effects, as well as explore the historical, social and cultural contexts of different works of literature.

 The A Level literature course aims to encourage our students to read widely and independently.
 Edexcel provide a varied and rigorous course that will engage them critically and creatively with a substantial body of texts.
 The course will develop students’ ability to explore the historical, social and political contexts of the texts they are studying, as well as appreciate readings of literary works.